MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

   original privilege clixon was run at, generally root.
 This will call the `priv(self, op)` method on the class at privilege.

-* `getxml(self, path, namespace=None)` - Return an XML string for
+* `getxml(self, path, namespace=None, indexname=None, index=None,
-  class or some child.
+  vdata=None)` - Return an XML string for class or some child.
 If the path is empty, that means return the value for this class.
 In that case, getvalue() for the class is called, escaped if that is set, and returned wrapped in the XML name.
 If the path is not empty, that means we are not returning the full XML for this path, we are just wrapping it and returning it for a child.
-In that case pull the first item off the patch (which should be this class) and call `getxml` on the child with that name, still wrapping it in the XML name.
+In that case pull the first item off the path (which should be this class) and call `getxml` on the child with that name, still wrapping it in the XML name.

+  If processing a list, indexname and index will be set to the index to fetch.

   If `namespace` is not None, then it should be a string and the `xmlns` value is set in this elements XML tag.

+* `getonevalue(self, vdata=None)` - Called to fetch an individual
+  value.
+For non-lists, this is basically the same as getvalue().
+For lists, this is for getting data from the list element (from the item returned by `fetch_index` or iterated from the list returned by `fetch_full_index`.

-* `getvalue(self)` - Return the string for this value.
-By default this goes through the children of the class and calls `getvalue` on them, wrapping it with the child's XML name.
+* `getvalue(self, vdata=None)` - Return the string for this value.
+By
+  default this goes through the children of the class and calls `getvalue` on them, wrapping it with the child's XML name.
 Leaf children, or children that are handling the final assembly of the string for a tree, must override this.

+* `fetch_index(self, indexname, index, vdata)` - Return the list item for the element with the name indexname and the value index.

+* `fetch_full_index(self, vdata)` - Return the full list of items in an iterable object.

 * `program_output(self, args, timeout=1000)` - This is a convenience
   method that calls a program and gets its stdout, stderr, and return